Markahofmeister/Markahofmeister/README.md

 - 👋 Hi, I’m @Markahofmeister
 - 👀 I’m interested in Robotics & eletrical engineering
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning bitcoin mining software, material design
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on autonomous systems
-- 📫 How to reach me
+- 📫 How to reach me:
+-     716-261-0079
+-     markhof12@gmail.com

 <!---
 Markahofmeister/Markahofmeister is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.